 Celest Ng’s Little Fire’s Anywhere is praised as a book that can be read in one sitting.
 Would this claim make you want to read a book or would it actually put you off?
 Why?
 What does this reveal about your reading habits or even what does this reveal about you?

 Would you prefer to live in a village where everyone knows everyone else or a large anonymous city?

 Summing Up of Little Fires Everywhere by Celeste Ng

 Ending with a touch of arson the book concludes with the reader questioning smug liberalism and asking what really counts in society.
 I can see why Little Fires is Everywhere was considered one of the best reads of 2017.
 It took me a little while longer to get round to reading it, but I am glad that I did.
-There really is a lot in it that coud be part of a book group discussion.
-If you enjoyed Little Fires Everywhere my hunch is that you would also enjoy Tayari Jones' An American Marriage.
+There really is a lot in it that could be part of a book group discussion.
+If you enjoyed Little Fires Everywhere my hunch is that you would also enjoy Tayari Jones’ An American Marriage.